-Welcome to FreePressFressSpeech.com- the website of Comm 320: Media and the First Amendment at Simmons College.
-Throughout this site, you will find the work of the thoughtful students of Simmons College.
+Welcome to FreePressFressSpeech.com- the website of Comm 320: Media and the First Amendment and of Comm 327: Culture of the News at Simmons University.
+Throughout this site, you will find the work of the thoughtful students of Simmons University.

 That having been said, I approach this topic from a particular perspective.
 I am an unabashed supporter of the First Amendment.
 I believe that freedom of speech and freedom of the press are foundational to our country- that one cannot abridge either without also abridging freedom of thought.

 My support of free speech necessitates that I respect the free speech rights of those with whom I disagree- including those who say truly hateful and abhorrent things.
 That is what the First Amendment demands.

 There are many people who claim that the first Amendment is complicated, but as a good friend of mine argues, it isn’t.
 The First Amendment is simple.
 It’s just hard.

 It is also the greatest defense against tyranny.
 To those who would seek to restrict speech, I offer this reminder: If you condone the censorship of speech, you are granting to government the power to determine which speech is acceptable.
 What happens when the government decides that your speech is unacceptable?

 Whether one seeks to restrict speech in a desire to bolster authority or a desire to protect the vulnerable from hateful speech, the result is the same.
 Those on the Left and Right who would limit the speech of those with whom they disagree may eventually find themselves subject to other’s censorship- born of the same impulse.
 It is an impulse to which we must not give in.

 Again- the First Amendment is simple.
 It’s just hard.

 I am a graduate of Brandeis University and so I will end with the eloquent words of Justice Louis D. Brandeis in his powerful dissent in Whitney v.
 California (1927)